PacktPublishing/Embedded-Systems-Programming-with-Cxx/Chapter05/Example15_Protobuf_SQLite_Nlohmann_Properties_handling/README.md

 Analyze the commands written in the `.sh` files.

-Try changes to the `example_source.cpp`, build and run the project again, then analyze the generated `example_output.json`.
+Run the program twice, to see the difference while reading the database.

+Try changing all input files and the source to see different results.

-Check the software versions in your system by running: `gcc --version`, `cmake --version`  and `ninja --version`.
+Check the software versions in your system by running: `gcc --version`, `cmake --version`, `ninja --version` and `sqlite3 --version`.

 ## License